Aloysius-AS/dynamic-db-query/README.md

 ## Testing

-In .env, change the following variable to the 'test' environment.
+1. In .env, change the following variable to the 'test' environment.

 > NODE_ENV=test

+2. In knexfile.js, update the database information in the test property.\

+   It is recommended to use a different database name from Development.
+This is because the database would be seeded and deleted during execution of the tests.

+3. Create the database with the name and other information specified in the above step.

-Run test scripts with the following command.
+4. Run test scripts with the following command.\

 > npm test